 A second goal of brain-inspired AI is to make AI more autonomous through a better clarification and artificial replication of motivations, emotions, and values underlying human decision-making.
 A fundamental ethical question raised by this goal revolves around possible impacts of more autonomous AI on humans, including on how humans perceive their autonomy.
+For instance, when interacting with autonomous AI systems, people may not feel unique anymore, and may ultimately perceive these systems as a limiting factor for their own autonomy.

 A third goal of brain-inspired AI is more knowledge-oriented: discovering operational principles in different sensorimotor and cognitive fields, which may be engineered and applied to AI systems.
-In this way a positive epistemic feedback loop between braininspired AI and neuroscience may be realized: the first is inspired by the second and at the same time contributes to further advancing our knowledge of the brain.
+This way a positive epistemic feedback loop between brain-inspired AI and neuroscience may be realized: the first is inspired by the second and at the same time contributes to further advancing our knowledge of the brain.
 A fundamental ethical question concerns the kind of brain principles that we aim to scale and apply to AI systems: do they also include principles related to the capacity for ethical reasoning?
-If so, the possibility that brain-inspired AI systems will be equipped with moral reasoning cannot be logically excluded, even if the technical feasibility remains challenging.
+If so, the possibility that brain-inspired AI systems may be equipped with moral reasoning cannot be logically excluded, even if the technical feasibility remains challenging.
+Also, informing AI with brain principles underlying capacities like empathy and sociability may help in developing more friendly and beneficial systems.

-Finally, another motivation for brain-inspired AI is advancing in the direction of Artificial General Intelligence (AGI), even if both its conceptual reliability and its technical feasibility remain controversial (Summerfield, 2023).
+Finally, another motivation for brain-inspired AI is advancing in the direction of Artificial General Intelligence (AGI), even if both its conceptual reliability and technical feasibility remain controversial (Summerfield 2023).
 A fundamental point to consider is that general intelligence is likely shaped by several factors, including bodily and environmental factors.
 This implies that limiting the focus to the brain risks being overly reductive and eventually ineffective for reaching AGI.
 At the ethical level, the question of what kind of generality we refer to in the underlying concept of AGI and why we are seeking it arises: does it also include ethically relevant features and if so, how are these dealt with?
 And what is the underlying motivation of seeking AGI?
+For instance, if informed by only cognitive features without the emotional and social dimensions of human intelligence, AGI may be eventually rather limited and even potentially dangerous: history shows that intelligence may in principle lead to great achievements as well as to great risks.